ssinakhot/sims4-workspace/README.md

 The first major change is that decompilation of the game source is parallelized, and uses multiple decompilers for improved success chances.

+The second major change is the addition of type_hints.py, which generates python type stubs for the decompiled source files!

 ## Original README
 # Sims 4 Scripting Boilerplate Project